Cwill14/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+  Client-side routing is how react apps work, where we only need the html sent from the server once, and we route between different components on a single page app.
+This means the initial load time might be slightly longer, but very little load time afterwards when navigating within the app, since we have what we need.
+Server-side routing is when you have multiple html pages, and to navigate between them, you need to send new server requests.
+This means that it takes longer navigating the website.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  Create: .post;
+  Read: .get;
+  Update: .put;
+  Delete: .delete;

 - [ ] Mention three tools we can use to make AJAX requests.

+we can use the axios library, the new JS fetch method, or other similar libraries.

 ## Project Set Up